 (3) To borrow money on the credit of the government but this power or higher taxation shall not be used to pay off irresponsible government spending.

-(4) To regulate commerce with foreign powers, Indian Nations, and economic zones off the territorial coast beyond twelve miles or as defined by treaties and international laws.
+(4) To regulate commerce with foreign powers and economic zones off the territorial coast beyond twelve miles or as defined by treaties and international laws.

 (6) To establish uniform laws of naturalization, Uniform Commercial Code, and bankruptcies throughout the nation but no law of Congress shall discharge any debt contracted before the passage of the same nor shall grant birthright citizenship.